 Finding potential support and resistance levels and seeing if they line up with Fibonacci retracement levels is one of the greatest ways to use the Fibonacci retracement tool.

-If you combine Fibonacci levels with other price places that a lot of other traders are following, the chances of price bouncing from those areas are significantly higher.
+At first, combine Fibonacci levels with other price places that a lot of other traders are following.
+You will get the chance of the price bouncing from those areas.
+And these are significantly higher.

-Let’s look at an example of how Fibonacci levels can be used to combine support and resistance levels.
+Let’s look at an example of how you can use Fibonacci levels to combine support and resistance levels.
 A daily chart of the USD/CHF is shown below.

 As you can see, it’s been on a recent upward trend.
 Look at how many green candles there are!